mikerhodes/yolo-graphite/README.md

 ## Get started

-There's a version on GH-page for this repo:
+There's a version on GH-page for this repo.
+You always need to provide your `host`.

 http://mikerhodes.github.io/yolo-graphite/?host=your.graphite.host.com